WOA-Project/SurfaceDuo-Guides/InstallWindows/ISO/WindowsRetail-Channels.md

 ---

-- Once the download is completed, you will see a new folder with prefix "10.0.22000..." created inside the CLI folder.
+- Once the download is completed, you will see a new folder with prefix "10.0.22000..." (or something different!) created inside the CLI folder.
 This contains all the required Windows files.
 Let's create an ISO from the Windows build download.
   Open up the command prompt as Administrator and type: